layeredqueuing/dist/README.md

 Tarballs (.tar.gz) of the source code for lqns.
 See the README files for build instructions (./configure; make; make install).
-Builds on Windows with mingw64, though extra packages are needed.
+For Windows, use MingGW64 (and use the 32-bit version of msys).

-Tou bould, you require the following programs/packages which may not be installed by default on Linux/MinGW/FreeBSD/... flex, bison, gcc-c++,
+To build, you require the following programs/packages which may not be installed by default on Linux/MinGW/FreeBSD/... flex, bison, gcc-c++,